 Fixed Rate Mortgages: Your rate and payment never change.

 Adjustable Rate Mortgages: After the initial period your interest rate can change once a year.

 For Purchase transactions Conventional Loans require the home-buyer to put down at least 5% - 20% of the purchase price of the home.
 For a Refinance transaction, most lenders require at least 10% equity in the property.
-If you don't have enough equity to qualify for a conventional refinance - even if you owe more than your home is worth - you might be eligible for a HARP 2.0 Loan.

 Most conventional loan programs allow you to purchase single-family homes, warrantable condos, planned unit developments, and 1-4 family residences.
 A conventional loan can also be used to finance a primary residence, second home and investment property.

 Fill out this quick form and we'll get right back to you with the answer.